Thinking about researching stock tank pools and maybe even DIY-ing one this summer? Well, you have good taste, my friend.

 Well, that’s where stock tank pools come in.
 A stock tank hot tub or pool is your coolest alternative to an in-ground backyard pool.

-Stock tank pools are your good ol’ redneck solutions to hot weather, and if you don’t know what I’m talking about, you should read the rest of this article.
+It’s the good ol’ redneck solutions to hot weather, and if you don’t know what I’m talking about, you should read the rest of this article.

 These are metal tanks originally built for homestead living as a water system for plants and livestock.
 We use them for our horses!